DataDog/documentation/README.md

 Documentation is available at `https://localhost:1313`

-To run the site with Docker (easier setup, slower server), you will need to install: https://docs.docker.com/engine/installation/#supported-platforms then execute:
+To run the site with Docker (easier setup, slower server), you will need to install [Docker](https://docs.docker.com/engine/installation/#supported-platforms) then execute:

 `make docker-start`